-Lubrication of bearing is by oil circulation into the bearing housing provided by oil ring, slinger or pure oil mist.
-A constant level oiler is normally furnished (except for pure oil mist lubrication) with the pump unless otherwise specified.
+Lubrication of bearings is by oil circulation into the bearing housing provided by an oil ring, slinger or pure oil mist.
+A constant level oiler is normally furnished with the pump (except for pure oil mist lubrication) unless otherwise specified.

-5.1.1.1 Ball Ball Lubrication
+5.1.1.1 Ball ball lubrication